WorldHistoricalGazetteer/whgazetteer/docs/stack_howitworks.md

     - _Dataset Collections_ are sets of datasets, and a means for an individual or a group creating a "Gazetteer of {_some region_}"
 - **Search**: two modes
   - _against the union index_ (searches "parent" records, returns parents and children)
-    - results are listed and link to a Place Portal page, where all indexed attestations for a place are assemmbled
+    	- results are listed and link to a Place Portal page, where all indexed attestations for a place are assembled
   - _against the database_ (public records only; much slower)
+	  - each database record has its own landing page (e.g. [Abydos](https://whgazetteer.org/places/81010/detail))
 - **Browse**:
   - Public datasets are listed and each has a browse screen w/tabs for a) metadata and b) records table + map
     - Each individual place in a public dataset has its own display page